thrive-centre/EchoForge/README.md

 # EchoForge

-**EchoForge** is a modular, lightweight deep learning library for echocardiographic image analysis.
-It provides plug-and-play access to pretrained models for classification, with support for future tasks like segmentation, landmark detection, and motion analysis.
+**EchoForge** is a modular deep learning library built for echocardiographic image analysis.
+It provides seamless access to pretrained models for classification and will support segmentation, landmark detection, and more in upcoming releases.

-This project is built on TensorFlow and integrates seamlessly with models hosted on Hugging Face.
-It is designed for both research and production use.
+The library is built using TensorFlow/Keras and integrates with models hosted on Hugging Face.
+It is designed for researchers, clinicians, and ML developers working with cardiac ultrasound imaging.

 ---

 ## 🔧 Features

-- ✅ Pretrained model loading from Hugging Face
+- Pretrained model access (Hugging Face integration)
-- ✅ Easy toggle between pretrained and architecture-only
+- Modular and scalable model zoo
-- ✅ Built-in support for private and public models
+- Support for private and public Hugging Face repositories
-- ✅ Central `load_model()` utility + direct `Echo2DClassifier()` access
+- Central `load_model()` interface
-- 📚 Designed for extension to multiple model types
-- 🧪 Includes a model verification test script

----

-## 🫀 Included Model

-### `Echo2DClassifier`
-- **Task**: 2D View Classification
-- **Architecture**: `Xception + Flatten + Dense(47)`
-- **Input Size**: `224 x 224 x 3`
-- **Output Classes**: 47
-- **Training Data**: UNITY-Classification-B
-- **Weights**: Hugging Face (full `.h5` model)
+- Future-proof architecture for segmentation, landmarking, timing, and quality assessment

 ---